 The burden of your mile-long to-do list is disheartening.
 Make sure that everyone in the family is pitching in to help.
 Create chore charts.
 Establish roles for each family member and make sure they understand and agree.
 If possible, try hiring a cleaner or another service that will ease the burden of everything that needs to get done.

 Pin this so your fellow Mom can avoid burn out, too.

 There’s nothing better to make you feel inadequate as a parent than a newsfeed filled with information telling you that you are.
 Everyone is entitled to their opinion; you just don’t need to be exposed to all of them.
 Stay true to what you believe in and don’t let outside influences sway how you feel.

 Just Say No

 You’ve been asked again to chair the fundraising committee for the school.
 You do it- again- because you feel obligated.
 Just like we tell our children: Use your words!
-Taking on extra tasks that don’t immediately benefit you and your family isn’t going to make you a hero- it’s going to make you exhausted and lead to you being completely burnt out.
+Taking on extra tasks that don’t immediately benefit you and your family isn’t going to make you a hero- it’s going to make you exhausted and lead to complete burn out.

 Enjoy lazy days

 Don’t feel guilty when you and the kids don’t get out of your pajamas AT ALL on a Saturday.
 Don’t worry about keeping track of the hours of t.v. they’ve watched.
 Enjoy some downtime.
 If you’re feeling tired by the weekend, it’s likely your kids are, too.
 Do everyone a favor and literally relax!

 If you’re finding that the overwhelm of parenthood is dragging you down into a depression be sure to discuss that with your healthcare practitioner or counselling services.
 Don’t be embarrassed.
 You reaching out is indicative of you as a parent; it means that you care enough about the well-being of your children that you’re attempting to help yourself.
 That’s commendable.